Ohio Homestead Laws

-State homestead laws allows property owners to register a small parcel of their domicile as a "homestead" and thus off limits to creditors in the event of a bankruptcy.
-These statutory protections can ease some of the pressure on homeowners who find themselves in dire economic situations.
-These laws are intended to prevent homelessness in certain situations.
-Ohio homestead laws allow up to $25,000 worth of a person's property to be declared a homestead is based on acreage, value of equity, or both.
+State homestead laws allow property owners to register a small parcel of their domicile as a "homestead" and thus off limits to creditors in the event of a bankruptcy.
+These statutory protections can ease some of the pressure on homeowners who find themselves in dire economic situations, preventing homelessness in some situations.
+The amount of one's property that may be declared a homestead is based on acreage, value of equity, or both.
 Federal law also provides homestead protections.